ansys/pystk/doc/source/api/ansys/stk/core/graphics/ISceneDisplayConditionFactory.rst

 ISceneDisplayConditionFactory
 =============================

-.. py:class:: ISceneDisplayConditionFactory
+.. py:class:: ansys.stk.core.graphics.ISceneDisplayConditionFactory

    object

    A display condition used to control what scene or scenes an object, such as a primitive, is rendered in.
 This is used to show an object in some scenes and hide it in others.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ISceneDisplayConditionFactory

 Overview
 --------